creativetechnologylab/python-for-beginners/control-flow.md

 ### `continue`

-The `continue` keyword allows us to "skip" a
+The continue keyword allows us to "skip" a specific iteration of a loop and move on to the next iteration without executing the remaining code within that code block.

 ```python
 animals = ["dog", "cat", "bird", "pig", "elephant"]